learn-co-curriculum/copy-of-fetch-lab/README.md

 ## Instructions

+To get started, [fork and clone this repository on your local machine][repo].

 Getting data from the [Game of Thrones][GoT] API with `fetch()` is a pretty easy process, as we've seen.
 If we're just trying to `GET` some JSON, we can add the following code to our JavaScript console in the browser: